Germiyanids: Yakub I (c. 1300 – c. 1340)

+It was around that period, when the traveller and scholar Ibn Battuta remarked that he needed to be escorted by horsemen on his way to Denizli, because the surrounding plain was "infested by a troop of brigands called al-Jarmiyān", referring to the Germiyanids.

 The region under Yakub was economically prosperous and saw an increase in literary and scientific patronage.
 Rumi's grandson Ulu Arif Chelebi visited the region by 1312 and maintained spiritual authority over Yakub.

 A view of Kütahya and its castle.

 Yakub struck a single type of coin late into his reign.
 An unnamed coin minted in 1307 mentioning the title Khan-i Germiyan is identified with Yakub I. In the inscriptions of the castle of Sandıklı, which were later moved to a nearby fountain, he was referred to as Sultan al-Germiyaniyya Chelebi al-Azam.
 Yakub owned a waqf (charitable endowment) for the mevlevihane (congregational place for the Mevlevi Order) of Karahisar.
 According to İsmail Hakkı Uzunçarşılı, he possibly owned another waqf at the zawiya of the village of Hacim near Uşak, which dates to 1321.
 However, there the owner's father was recorded as Mehmed.

 Yakub is known to have exchanged letters with the Mamluk Sultanate in 1340; these are the latest known records of his life, and his exact year of death is unknown.
 According to the 17th-century traveler Evliya Çelebi, who wrote three centuries after Yakub's death, he was buried at the hill of Hıdırlık near Kütahya.